Home

 By Language Arts Excellence

 There is no wonder why escape rooms are so popular; they are highly engaging and encourage people to work together and think creatively in order to solve different puzzles... all while trying to beat the clock!
-This meticulously-crafted resource features all of the materials you need to conduct 12 full-length ELA Escape Rooms.
-Planning an escape room may seem like quite the daunting task, but this product provides everything from the basics and set-up instructions to signs and answer keys so that yours run smoothly from start to finish.
-These activities involve movement, energy, creative thinking and most of all, collaboration.
-Plus, all tasks are skills-based and aligned to the Common Core so that with each escape room, learning is not sacrificed.
-Your students will be having so much fun that they won’t even realize the higher order thinking skills they are applying in the playing of these games!
+This meticulously-crafted resource features all of the materials you need to conduct a full-length Escape Room for The Murders in the Rue Morgue by Edgar Allan Poe.
+Planning an escape room may seem like quite the daunting task (and it is!), but this product provides everything from the basics and set-up instructions to signs and answer keys so that yours runs smoothly from start to finish.
+The activity involves movement, energy, creative thinking and most of all, collaboration.
+Because this is a skills-based escape room, it is the perfect way to review the story for the final quiz or test.
+Your students will be having so much fun that they won’t even realize the higher order thinking skills they are applying in the playing of this game!

 How does it work?

-Your students must work to escape your classroom by solving 5 different Language Arts skills-based puzzles, discovering hidden messages, and finding clues along the way.
+In this escape room, students must escape the Classroom of the Rue Morgue by solving 5 different skills-based puzzles, completing a secret message, and finding clues along the way.

 - Escape Room Basics